Is Earnest Money Refundable?

 If an appraisal is too low or the buyer cannot get financing, the buyer is usually entitled to receive the earnest money in an offer.
 As a result of their boilerplate offer template, they may automatically include these clauses in your contract so that you may have conflicting clauses.
 Are you eligible for a refund?

-Work with a real estate lawyer if you are concerned about your offer.
+Work with a real estate lawyer if you have doubts about your offer.
 Even though you don’t have to be a lawyer to deal with offers, you can benefit from having someone who understands the law.
 Additionally, sellers should carefully read contracts to ensure they aren’t conflicting.

 Bottom line